 Thicker, more premium banners are also available, these are usually printed on 510gsm material, making them ideal for medium to long term use.
 They will be quite a bit more expensive than a 440gsm banner, so they are more suited for long term use, rather than short term promotion.

 Mesh banners are the other PVC Outdoor Banners display you are likely to come across.
-Mesh banners have tiny holes in the material, which allows wind to pass through them, so they are ideal for buildings, cranes, scaffolding wrap etc, as they are more likely to stand up to strong wind than a standard PVC outdoor banner would be.
+The outdoor banners have tiny holes in the material, which allows wind to pass through them, so they are ideal for buildings, cranes, scaffolding wrap etc, as they are more likely to stand up to strong wind than a standard PVC outdoor banner would be.
 Mesh outdoor banners are also ideal for using on Hera fencing, as they won’t cause the fencing to collapse.
 Hera Banners are very popular at large events and festivals.

 What printers are used to print PVC banners?

-There are 3 main types of printer used to make your PVC Outdoor Banners.
-All 3 methods have their pros and con’s, it is always worth checking with your supplier as to which method they used to create your vinyl PVC banners.
+It is always worth checking with your supplier as to which method they used to create your vinyl PVC banners.